I Belong to the Zoo

 I Belong to the Zoo is a Filipino indie pop rock band which started as a solo folk project by Argee Guerrero.
 After the success of their debut studio album, Guerrero expanded the project into a band with Simon Clariza and Lee De Veyra on guitars, Gere Guerrero on bass, and Ow Owyong on drums.
 The band has more than three hundred million total Spotify streams, averaging 1.2 million monthly listeners.

 Associated acts of the band include Mayonnaise, Reese Lansangan, Moira Dela Torre, Gabba Santiago, Clara Benin, Paolo Tabuena of Runway Crimes, and Tonight We Sleep.
 Tabuena is a frequent collaborator of the band, and has directed the music video of their song "Paumanhin".
 Guerrero is also the vocalist and guitarist of the band Tonight We Sleep.

 History

 Performing solo, 2002–2007

 As a grade 7 student, Guerrero was exposed to live rock performances, which inspired him to pursue a career in music.

 Guerrero began performing solo acoustic shows and using his own name, but found it challenging as he perceived the use of his own name as boastful.
 He then performed under the stage name Fireplace Letters.

 By 2007, Guerrero stopped performing solo and went on to form the band Tonight We Sleep.

 Tonight We Sleep, 2007–present

 Guerrero, Ton Vergel de Dios (guitar), Rex Ferriols (bass) and Paolo Owyong (drums) formed the band Tonight We Sleep in 2007.
 Guerrero and Owyong served as songwriters for the band.
-They were managed by Mary Moon Productions.